 In a letter to this year’s Oscar nominees, the show’s producers, Emmy nominee Jesse Collins, Oscar nominee Stacey Sher, and Oscar winner Steven Soderbergh said, “We are going to great lengths to provide a safe and enjoyable evening for all of you in person, as well as for all the millions of film fans around the world, and we feel the virtual thing will diminish those efforts.”

 The letter also included the dress code and aims to be “a fusion of inspirational and aspirational.”
 In short, it means dress to impress and no Jason Sudeikis, you can’t wear a rainbow hoodie to the acclaimed affair.

 The newly-introduced requirements may appear a little harsh, especially for those stars who cannot attend due to scheduling or uneasiness of coronavirus.
-But as the event organisers noted, “the virtual thing” and casual dress takes away from the special event.
+But as the event organizers noted, “the virtual thing” and casual dress take away from the special event.

-The Oscars will air on Sunday, April 25 on ABC in the US and on Monday, April 26 for Australians on Channel 7.
+The Oscars will air on Sunday, April 25 on ABC.
 Yesterday it was announced that Dua Lipa would headline the 29th annual Elton John AIDS Foundation Academy Awards pre-party special.